shippify/extra-permissions-manager/example/README.md

 # android_autostart_example

-Demonstrates how to use the android_autostart plugin.
+Demonstrates how to use the extra_permissions_manager plugin.

 ## Getting Started